 A self-paced, computer-based course covering the same material as MATH 085.
 Topics include introduction to variables and signed numbers, solutions to linear equations and inequalities, simplification of algebraic expressions, evaluation and manipulation of formulas, with an emphasis on word problems and graphing of linear equations.
 A scientific calculator is required.
-Prerequisite: MATH 075 with a minimum grade of C or assessment at MATH 085 level, ENGL/ 085 with a minimum grade of C (may be taken concurrently) or assessment above ENGL /085.
-A student who has earned a grade of "U" in any CMATH course will not be allowed to take any other CMATH course.
+Prerequisite: MATH 075 with a minimum grade of C or assessment at MATH 085 level, READ 085 with a minimum grade of C or assessment above READ 85 or ENGL/ 085 with a minimum grade of C (may be taken concurrently) or assessment above ENGL /085 A student who has earned a grade of U in any

+CMATH course will not be allowed to take any other CMATH course.